The power of position control fuels configurability and compliance.

 The organization chart is an interactive and actionable way to manage employees and positions.
 You can use the chart to view the status of all positions at a glance and perform a number of tasks with the click of a button.
 View open positions, request approval to fill, view applicants for positions, complete performance appraisals, file corrective actions, and more, all from one page.

 Build, track, and report on your organization with up to nine levels for your needs.
 Employees inherit position attributes such as GL coding, program, cost center, funding source, location, education, and credentialing requirements.
 When new employees come onboard, they simply inherit the predefined attributes of the position.

 Experience superior accuracy and never code another employee again.
-You will be able to budget more effectively and manage your organization, while eliminating mistakes and funding clawback forever.
+You will be able to budget more effectively and manage your organization with ease, eliminating mistakes and funding clawback forever.

 The workflow driven approval process is based on positions.
 Each position reports to a another position, as displayed on the organization chart, so you never have orphaned employees.
 When an employee leaves a position, the position remains constant in the organization to be filled again with a new employee.
 The workflow chain will never break.